mohammad-al-ali/shopia/README.md

 - **Contact With Us**
     - Form with name, email, phone, and message
-    - Stores messages in DB and sends admin notifications
+    - Store messages in DB and sends admin notifications

 ---